From handwriting to hair washing – Sensory processing to school, it’s ALL here in our book series!

 Family Choice Award

 The Parent’s Guide to OT for Autism & Special Needs is an illuminating and essential guide for caregivers of children with autism, difficulty with fine and gross motor coordination, Sensory Processing Disorder, handwriting, toileting, bathing and dressing and so much more!
-It contains questions that are frequently asked to pediatric occupational therapists about:
+It contains questions that are frequently asked

 - Sensory Processing